rackerlabs/design-system/_component_design/description-list.md

 ## Horizontal layout

-Use the following specifications when you construct horizontal key-value pairs.
+Use the following specifications when you construct horizontal description lists.

 {% endcolumn %}